Te Wahipounamu: Wilderness

 Within Te Wahipounamu there are four wilderness areas.
 These areas are Hooker-Landsborough, which covers 41,000 ha, Olivine (80,000 ha), Pembroke (18,000 ha) and Glaisnock (125,000 ha).
 Together these wilderness areas make up 10% of the total area of Te Wahipounamu.
 They are managed strictly in terms of the New Zealand Wilderness Policy.
 This policy defines wilderness areas as “wildlands that appear to have been affected only by the forces of nature, with any imprint of human interference substantially unnoticeable.
 Designated wilderness areas are managed to perpetuate their natural condition.”
 There are no visitor facilities in these areas.
 No roads, huts, bridges, or even tracks.
 And there is no air access for recreational or commercial purposes.
 Visitors enter these areas “on nature's terms”.

 The wilderness areas perpetuate ideas of purity and nature that have long existed.
 John Muir and Aldo Leopold advocated for the protection of the American wilderness and wilderness ideas were one of the foundations for the environmental movement in the United States.
 The New Zealand Wilderness Policy mirrors these ideas with criteria about having this protected land for enjoyment but keeping it virtually untouched by humans.
 The continuing rise in tourism to New Zealand is affecting this experience though.
 There are perceptions of crowding on several of the backcountry tramping tracks.
 This effects and minimizes the desired experience of wilderness and solitude.

+Mining

+In 2026, the Minister for Resources Shane Jones granted a prospecting permit in Te Wāhipounamu, despite John Key having ruled out mining in 2012.
+The permit is for an area of and covers the prospecting of any mineral except uranium.
+Green Party resources spokesperson Steve Abel called the issuing of the permit "utterly unacceptable", pointing out that the world heritage areas are irreplaceable, and that mining would likely result in permanent damage to the area.